glouppe/info8002-large-scale-data-systems/lecture9.md

 ## Finger Table

+In Chord, each node maintains a finger table to accelerate lookups.
 - As before, let $m$ be the number of bits in the identifier.
 - Every node $n$ maintains a routing (finger) table with at most $m$ entries.
 - Entry $i$ in the finger table of node $n$: